return42/sphkerneldoc/linux_src_doc/drivers/iio/industrialio-event_c.rst

 The caller must make sure that this function is not running concurrently for the same indio_dev more than once.

+This function may be safely used as soon as a valid reference to iio_dev has been obtained via \ :c:func:`iio_device_alloc`\ , but any events that are submitted before \ :c:func:`iio_device_register`\  has successfully completed will be silently discarded.

 .. _`iio_event_poll`:

 iio_event_poll